ccaglak/snippets.nvim/readme.md

 # snippet.nvim

-A lightweight and efficient snippet expansion plugin for Neovim using native plugin neovim snippet features.
+A lightweight and efficient snippet expansion plugin for Neovim using native neovim snippet features.

 ## Features